 A lot of couples are unsure what to put in their prenuptial agreement or even how to approach the subject with their partner.
 Here are some tips to help you get organized:

-If you are engaged and thinking about having a prenutial agreement drafted, contact The Law Office of Diana C. Schimmel, Esquire.
+If you are engaged and thinking about having a prenuptial agreement drafted, we invite you to schedule an appointment to speak with on of our family law attorneys.
 Our firm is highly skilled in drafting these tailor-made documents and can walk you through the process towards a great end result.